lostallmymoney/Razer_Mouse_Linux/README.md

 		Wayland : `g++ nano pkexec procps wget gnome-shell-extension-prefs dbus-x11 curl libdbus-1-dev` If you are running something else than ubuntu and it's not compiling theses are the packages to find.

-Probably works with :
-- Razer Naga Epic Chroma in CentOS 7
-- Razer Naga Epic (pre-2014 version) in Ubuntu 14.04, 15.04, 15.10
-- Razer Naga (RZ01-0028) (thanks to khornem) in Ubuntu 14.04
-- Razer Naga Molten (thanks to noobxgockel) in Linux Mint 17.02
-- Razer Chroma (thanks to felipeacsi) in Manjaro
-- Razer Naga 2012 (RZ01-0058) (thanks to mrlinuxfish, brianfreytag) in Arch Linux, Ubuntu 16.04
-- Razer Naga Chroma (thanks to ipsod) in Linux Mint KDE 18.1
-- Razer Naga Trinity (thanks to haringsrob and ws141)
-- Razer Pro Wireless (thanks to Stibax)

-Works for sure with :
-- Razer Naga 2014 (Ubuntu)

-This tool adds the files `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules`, `/usr/local/bin/(naga && nagaXinputStart.sh)`, and `/etc/systemd/system/naga.service`.
-It also adds two lines to your ~/.profile for persistance, along with one line to the sudoer's file, which lets you run `sudo systemctl start naga` from within your .profile.

 ## CONFIGURATION
 The configuration file `keyMap.txt` has the following syntax
     `config=<configName>` set the name of the following config.
 The initial loaded config be `defaultConfig` unless specified as argument.